industrialtablet/Build-Videorecorder-Bundle-use-Networkoptix-Client-on-HYY-RK3566-Tablet/README.md

 # Build-Videorecorder-Bundle-use-Networkoptix-Client-on-HYY-RK3566-Tablet
-This repository is the documentation for RK3566 rk3568 tablet products, written by RSD Team of HYY Technology Co.,Ltd.
+This repository is the documentation for RK3566 rk3568 tablet products, written by R&D Team of HYY Technology Co.,Ltd.

 I need the Linux Firmware for the RK3588 too.
 We have found out that 4K/8K videos are buggy in Linux.
 But we want to do a small video server with networkoptix video software.
 Can you do us the Linux Image for this, that we can test. networkoptix.com